michimoser/bp4dsm.github.io/bp.md

 description
 ID-123
 ##Expect redesign and plan
-description
+Take major redesign of a language into account and plan for it.
+Leave explicit time slots in project schedules for redesign of languages, generators and generated code.
 ID-71
 ##Domain engineering team
-Consitute a team of domain engineers, domain experts, domain developers and language engineers.
+Constitute a team of domain engineers, domain experts, domain developers and language engineers.
 A good mix of expertise, e.g. from language engineering, domain engineering, domain knowledge, software engineering, or usability engineering leads to a specialized and dedicated team.
 ID-75
 ##Iterative development
-description
+The creation of languages is no waterfall process.
+Viewing the initial language version as unalterable is a bad habit.
+Iterative development with short iterations, clearly defined milestones, accessible deliverables, and frequent feedback from different stakeholders are a means to improve DMS development.
 ID-197
 ##DSM requires organization
 description
 ID-76
 ##Treat DSM as product development
-description
+Organize teams for DSM development as a product teams and domain user teams.
+The product teams develope languages, frameworks, and tooling.
+Domain teams apply the DSM solutions.
+Try to have short feedback loops from domain team to product teams.
+Even exchange people (i.e. domain experts) between teams from time to time.
 ID-69
-##Aquire language development expertise
+##Acquire language development expertise
-description
+Development of a DSL is a complex task and requires skilled experts in language engineering.
+For in-house DSML development consider hiring experts.
 ID-70
 ##Fit technology transfer to business model
-description
+Assure that the required technology transfer of a DSM solution into cooperation infrastructure fits the cooperations business model.
+Minor problems during technology transfer in introductory phases can jeopardize overall acceptance of the DSM solution.
 ID-138
 ##Define cost-benefit of generator testing
-description
+Different testing strategies for generators may substantially vary in effort.
+Make sure to provide test strategies which provide a good cost-benefit ratio.
+Try to use different testing strategies depending on your testing goals.
 ID-139
 ##Use fuzzy testing
-Apply fuzzy testing to models.
+Apply fuzzy testing of models.
+Fuzzy testing proved to be a very effective means to synthesize valid models and to discover robustness defects.
 Approximately 10% of the randomly generated models reveal a defect of some kind.
 ID-140
 ##Measure test coverage
-Measure test coverage for your solution.
+Measure test coverage for your DSM solution.
+As in general software development projects test coverage directs test development and reveals yet uncovered parts.
 ID-137
 ##Create DSLs for testing DSLs
-description
+Create DSLs which are specifically designed for DSL testing.
+Effective ways for testing different language definition aspects (e.g. type system, checking rules) help to increase testing efficiency.